 There are exam centres around the country that work exclusively with private candidates.
 We are a learning partner with Tutors & Exams (UK wide) and have also worked with Intuition (North-West England).
 We are happy to pass on the contact details for other centres that have taken our students as private candidates in the past.

-You will need to make sure that you allow plenty of time to arrange your exams as there are entry deadlines: February for Summer exams and October for January exams.
+You can sit your exam in either the Summer (May/June) or in November.
+You will need to make sure that you allow plenty of time to arrange your exams as there are entry deadlines: February for Summer exams and September for the November exams.